Unity of Fort Lauderdale holds the vision of a world powerfully transformed through the growing movement of shared spiritual awakening.

 In 2011 the Victoria Park space was sold.
 Our beloved stained glass, and “12 Power” garden stations were lovingly placed into storage.
 The congregation moved into the old SunTrust bank building on 26th street in Wilton Manors in 2012.
 The old SunTrust bank building proved to be an extensive renovation and that building was sold in 2015.

-Today, UOFL rents sanctuary, office and classroom spaces at two local churches.
-The United Church of Christ and The Sanctuary, have both opened their arms and hearts to us and we are grateful.
+Today, UOFL rents sanctuary, office and classroom spaces from The United Church of Christ (UCC).
+They have opened their arms and hearts to us, and we are grateful.
 UOFL feels blessed to be in the position of unlimited possibilities as we move towards the goal of a new permanent space.

 History of Spiritual Leadership at Unity of Fort Lauderdale